zachariahsharma/AutoCAM/app/api/README.md

 - /api/teams/invite - POST - Invite email (in body) to team
 - /api/pc - POST - Create a part category
 - /api/pc - GET - Get all part categories

+## Common Routes
-- /api/pc/:id - DELETE - Delete a part category
+- /api/pc/:id - DELETE - Delete a part category (everybody on team with verified email)
-- /api/pc/:id - PATCH - Update a part category
+- /api/pc/:id - PATCH - Update a part category (everybody on team with verified email)
+- /api/pc/:id/parts - POST - Create a part (everybody on team with verified email)
+- /api/pc/:id/parts - GET - Get all parts (everybody on team with verified email)
+- /api/parts/:id - DELETE - Delete a part (everybody on team with verified email)
+- /api/parts/:id - PATCH - Update a part (everybody on team with verified email)